Pylons/pyramid/docs/narr/project.rst

 in our discussion of the ``development.ini`` file; this file defines the ``main`` entry point that represents our project's application.

+A more exhaustive explanation of the purpose and composition of ``setup.py`` is available at `The Hitchhiker's Guide to Packaging
-Usually you only need to think about the contents of the ``setup.py`` file when distributing your application to other people, or when versioning your application for your own use.
+<http://guide.python-distribute.org/>`_.
+Usually you only need to think
+about the contents of the ``setup.py`` file when distributing your application to other people, or when versioning your application for your own use.
 For fun, you can try this command now:

 .. code-block:: text